geocolumbus/playingcards/README.md

-# A deck of cards.
+# Millions of Five Card Poker Hands

-Building out a card game framework.
-Working it from a strict TDD approach as an exercise.
-This program uses brute force to randomly generate millions of five card poker hands and classifies them as to type.
-Pretty cool that generating 134 million hands means you'll get around 21,000 Royal Flushes!
+For fun, I am building out a card game framework and working it from a strict TDD approach as an exercise.
+This program uses brute force to randomly generate millions of five card poker hands and classifies them as to type and uses the count to calculate the odds.
+Big numbers are always interesting - generating 134 million hands means you'll get around 21,000 Royal Flushes!

 ## Requirements